Now that we have all the AC games into our repertoire, could it be possible to merge them into the greatest AC game ever? Here’s what I’m thinking:

 And ultimately the main narrative would not be affected by the dynamic branching of the investigations, so it's not like they have to come up with an extremely complex multi-branching storyline for the game.
 The cutscenes with the rafiqs don't need to change and the final assassination missions don't need to change in story (but perhaps in difficulty, depending on your actions during the investigation phase).

 Nice ideas for investigations.
-Grade Of course, to keep it from getting repetitive, which was the main complaint with AC1, there will have to be great variety.
+Of course, to keep it from getting repetitive, which was the main complaint with AC1, there will have to be great variety.
 I can imagine for one target investigating like this:

 You hear the target will eventually be at a certain building (most likely a mansion).
 You go there to look for clues.
 You'll find some by looting a few chests, stealing from some guards/civilains, listening to a conversation or two, and maybe bribing someone.
 Investigations need to be mixed up to prevent repetitiveness.